-(F) The Development Site is located entirely within a census tract that, according to American Community Survey 5-year Estimates, has both a poverty rate greater than 20% and a median gross rent for a two-bedroom unit greater than its county’s 2016 HUD Fair Market Rent for a two-bedroom unit.
-This measure is referred to as the Affordable Housing Needs Indicator in the Site Demographic Characteristics Report (2 points).
+(G) The Development Site is located entirely within a census tract where, according to American Community Survey 5-year Estimates,' the population share of persons below 200% federal poverty level decreased by 10 percent or more and where the total number of persons at or above 200% federal poverty level has increased by 15 percent or more between the years 2010 and 2017.
+This measure is referred to as the Affordable Housing Needs Indicator in the Site Demographic Characteristics Report (this scoring item is available only to the highest scoring Application in that census tract) (3 points); or

-(G) An At-risk or USDA Development placed in service 30 or more years ago, that is still occupied, and that has not yet received federal funding, or LIHTC equity, for the purposes of Rehabilitation for the Development (3 points).
+(H) An At-risk or USDA Development placed in service 30 or more years ago, that is still occupied, and that has not yet received federal funding, or LIHTC equity, for the purposes of Rehabilitation for the Development.
+If the Application involves multiple sites, the age of all sites will be averaged for the purposes of this scoring item.
+(3 points).

-(6) Tenant Populations with Special Housing Needs. (§42(m)(1)(C)(v)) An Application may qualify to receive two (2) points by serving Tenants with Special Housing Needs.
-Points will be awarded as described in subparagraphs ((B) through (D) of this paragraph.
-Subparagraphs (B) and (C) pertain to the requirements of the Section 811 Project Rental Assistance Program ((“Section 811 PRA Program)”) (10 TAC Chapter 8).
+(6) Residents with Special Housing Needs. (§42(m)(1)(C)(v)) An Application may qualify to receive two (2) points by serving Residents with Special Housing Needs.
+Points will be awarded as described in subparagraphs A) and (B) of this paragraph.